kevin1724/handbrake-tsd-helper/README.md

 rm -f "$SRC"
 ```

-⚠️ Disabled by default — protect your media!
+⚠️ Enabled by default — protect your media!
+Please USE AT YOUR OWN RISK

 ---